Golden Stool: Appearance and craftsmanship

 The Golden Stool is a curved seat 46 cm high with a platform 61 cm wide and 30 cm deep.
 Its entire surface is inlaid with gold, and hung with bells to warn the king of impending danger.
 It has not been seen by many and only the king, queen, and trusted advisers know the hiding place.
 Replicas have been produced for the chiefs and at their funerals are ceremonially blackened with animal blood, a symbol of their power for generations.
 The stool is one of the main focal points of the Asante today because it still shows succession and power.

+While the Golden Stool is made of pure gold, stools are often made from wood.
 Each stool is made from a single block of the wood of Alstonia boonei (a tall forest tree with numinous associations) and carved with a crescent-shaped seat, flat base and complex support structure.
 The many designs and symbolic meanings mean that every stool is unique; each has a different meaning for the person whose soul it seats.
 Some designs contain animal shapes or images that recall the person who used it.
 The general shape of Asante stools has been copied by other cultures and sold worldwide.